FineFindus/artem/README.md

 ## Shell completions

 `artem` has shell completions and a man page available.
-When using the homebrew version or the `.deb` package, they are installed automatically, whilst for using the binary files with shell completions, the completion files, which be can be found in the compressed release file, have to be copied to the correct locations.
+When using the homebrew version, the `.deb` package, or the aur versions, they are installed automatically, whilst for using the binary files with shell completions, the completion files, which be can be found in the compressed release file, have to be copied to the correct locations.
 Assuming the compressed file has been uncompressed, use following commands to copy the files to their correct location for unix-like systems:

 ### Shell Completions and Man page